featured image

 return True

 A filename like ../../../../etc/shadow is a classic path traversal attack.
-STORM DAT applies two layers of defense:
+STORM DAT applies two layers:

 from werkzeug.utils import secure_filename as werkzeug_secure_filename